syncfusion-content/javascript-docs/js/DropDownList/Grouping-Support.md

-3. The above code example illustrates the following output.
+The above code example illustrates the following output.

-{% include image.html url="/js/DropDownList/Grouping-Support_images/Grouping-Support_img1.png" Caption="Figure 29: Grouping support by using DateaSource"%}
+{% include image.html url="/js/DropDownList/Grouping-Support_images/Grouping-Support_img1.png" Caption="Grouping support by using DateaSource"%}

 **Grouping Support using UL and LI structure**

 Another way to group **DropDownList** is by using **UL** and **LI structure**.
 Here, you have to specify the group category in the **&lt;span&gt;** tag.
 The ID of the **&lt;div&gt;** tag should be given as the **targetId** for the **DropDownList** control.
 The following code example illustrates how to achieve Grouping in DropDownList control by using **UL and LI structure**.

-1. Add the input element and the UL and LI structures to group the **DropDownList** control.
+Add the input element and the UL and LI structures to group the **DropDownList** control.

 {% highlight html %}